jxjo/Xoptfoil2/docs/run_xoptfoil2/run_stop_rerun.md

 If you achieved already a good result in your optimization project and it's about getting the last bit of improvement in certain operating points, it is much faster to start a 'rerun' based on the last result with tweaked operating points than to run a complete new optimization with the new operating point specifications.

-To make a 'rerun' the output airfoil of the last optimization is taken a the seed airfoil for the next optimization.
-When using either the generated
+To make a 'rerun' the output airfoil of the last optimization is taken as the seed airfoil for the next optimization.
+When using either the previously generated
 - Bezier airfoil file `.bez` or the
 - Hicks Henne airfoil file `.hicks`